Live honey bee removal specialists

 We specialise in live honey bee removal from places beekeepers and ordinary pest controllers can’t, we will also collect local honey bee swarms for businesses that require properly insured professionals on site.

 We use a variety of methods to remove honey bees from wall cavities, chimneys, flat roofs, soffits, gables, behind wall tiles, beneath roof tiles and from anywhere else you might find them.
+Every honey bee removal job is different but at the same time the same basic principles are used.

 Honey bees in a wall cavity